2026 National Taxidermy Competition

 Definitions

-Small mammals are defined as life size mounts of any mammal coyote size and smaller.
+Small mammals - are defined as any mammal that is coyote size and smaller.

 Categories